 It will take you just over half an hour along the GC-1 to reach the Sheraton Gran Canaria from the airport.
 There are no nearby bus stops, so we recommend renting a hire car to get you there.
 If you fancy a break from being behind the wheel, however, a taxi will set you back around 50€.

 There are 313 rooms and suites at this five-star Sheraton conforming to the chain’s signature style.
 Indeed, it looks as fresh faced as when it opened in 2006.
-We (Matthew, Cristina, Alex, and Tommy) stayed in a sixth-floor suite whose terrace looking north we enjoyed most, especially Mr and Mrs Gran Canaria Local who treasured the sunset with a bottle of bright and light Castell d’Ordell semi-dry cava.
+We stayed in a sixth-floor suite whose terrace looking north we enjoyed most, especially when treasuring the sunset with a bottle of bright and light Castell d’Ordell semi-dry cava.

 At the time this review went live, TripAdvisor ranked the Sheraton Gran Canaria as one of its top 10 Maspalomas hotels.
-Our boys enjoyed the easy access to the splash pools on levels four to seven.
-Whilst Mr and Mrs GCL appreciated more the adults-only infinity pool on the top 11th level which include Balinese beds you can hire for 35€ a day (with bottle of cava thrown in).
+We enjoyed the easy access to the splash pools on levels four to seven.
+As well as appreciating the adults-only infinity pool on the top 11th level which include Balinese beds you can hire for 35€ a day (with bottle of cava thrown in).

-There are two 18-hole golf courses, but the Gran Canaria Local family’s interest in the sport starts and ends with watching the Ryder Cup on the telly.
+There are two 18-hole golf courses, but our interest in the sport starts and ends with watching the Ryder Cup on the telly.
 So we stuck to the pools instead.
-Although the two older members of the familia accepted an invitation to the Night Spa (35€), a Tuesday and Saturday evening fixture at Aloe Wellness, where we started off with some yoga before more of the bubbly stuff was served and guests were left to their own devices with an outdoor bijou thalassotherapy circuit and indoor clothing-optional Finnish sauna and eucalyptus-scented steam room.
+Although we did accept an invitation to the Night Spa (35€), a Tuesday and Saturday evening fixture at Aloe Wellness, where we started off with some yoga before more of the bubbly stuff was served and guests were left to their own devices with an outdoor bijou thalassotherapy circuit and indoor clothing-optional Finnish sauna and eucalyptus-scented steam room.

-Despite the temptation to enjoy a weekend of pure leisure, Mr Gran Canaria Local brought his laptop with him.
-The free Wifi enabled him to get some work done.
+Despite the temptation to enjoy a weekend of pure leisure, we brought our laptop with us.
+The free Wifi enabled us to get some work done.
 There are also non-coin-operated desktops close to the reception if you want to pack lighter.

 2. Sheraton Gran Canaria: what to drink